-In Figure ??, we plotted the speed up curve of some CC programs in Haskell on an Intel Xeon machine runing Linux OS with seven cores available to us.
-We omit the benchmark for nested scan because it is already implemented in terms of scan.
-All programs run entirely in memory, and we measure the speed by calculating the wall time each program takes from start to finish.
+In Figure 4, we plotted the speed up curve of some CC programs in Haskell running on a multicore system with seven cores available to us.
 Observe that the speedups for the three different problems are all nearly perfectly linear to the number of cores used for the computation.

-Speedup vs number of cores p of CC algorithms
+Speedup vs number of cores p of cc algorithms

 Figure 4.
-Speedup curve of CC programs in Haskell for scan, second order difference equation, and tridiagonal problem for $n=10^6$ on multicore system with seven cores.
+The actual speedup curve of CC programs in Haskell for scan, second order difference equation, and tridiagonal problem for $n=10^6$ gathered on multicore system with seven cores.

-Theorem ?? may appear to be a direct violation to the Amdahl's Law [?] or Gustafson's Law [?].
+Theorem 5.5 may appear to be a direct violation to the Amdahl's Law [1] or Gustafson's Law [16].
 There is a simple explanation to it.
 Both of the two laws assume some fixed percentage of either parallel or sequential portion of a program.
 Since this is not a valid assumption to be made for the problems we consider in this paper, neither Amdahl's nor Gustafson's Law is relevant here.